Your Future with an MA/CAGS in School Psychology

 What is the Role of a School Psychologist?

-School psychologists apply advanced expertise in education, human development, and personal-social relationships to promote the healthy development of children in educational settings, and to foster the effective functioning of families, schools, and communities.
-This involves a wide repertoire of skills and strategies, including:
+School psychologists apply advanced expertise in education, human development, and personal-social relationships to promote the healthy development of children in educational settings.
+As a graduate of the MA/CAGS in School Psychology you will be prepared as a culturally-responsive practitioner with the skills to advocate for equity and inclusion for all students and foster the effective functioning of families, schools, and communities using a wide repertoire of skills and strategies, including:

 - Assessment of, and educational planning for, students with special needs

 - Consultation with teachers and other school personnel